 Nonprofits, on the other hand, took the biggest hit during the pandemic.
 It will probably take them years to recover from this.
 We explained why in this article.

-Our approach for them was different: we beefed up our free plans and offered massive discounts for any NGO or nonprofit that needs comprehensive integration solutions.
+Our approach for them was different: we beefed up our plans and offered massive discounts for any NGO or nonprofit that needs comprehensive integration solutions.

 It was our way to support an industry that needs our help more than ever.
 Our affordable plans are one of the biggest reasons why nonprofits (like UNICEF or WWF) choose SyncApps by Cazoomi, so we took things even further and did our best to support them even more.